-Usual board basis: Full Board
+Usual board basis: Half Board

-Dinner at Okonjima is a real treat.
+Dinner at Okonjima has always been a real treat.
 When we last stayed we had a tasty soup with freshly baked bread rolls still warm from the oven, followed by beef roulette with broccoli, carrots and spicy rice and finished with a wonderful plate of poached pears with vanilla ice cream drizzled with red wine syrup.
 All the dishes were beautifully presented and we got to meet the chef during the main course.
 Okonjima has a good selection of local and South Africa wines to compliment the lovely dinners.

-Dining style: Group Meals
+Dining style: Individual Tables

 Dining locations: Indoor and Outdoor Dining

-Photographic: For close-up shots of the big cats – especially leopard and cheetah – Okonjima Main Camp should be high on your list.
-Given that the camp's activities work on a two-day cycle, allow yourself at least two days here to maximise your chances of good photographs.
-Be aware, though, that most of the cats are collared.See more ideas for Photographic in Namibia
+Photography holidays: For close-up shots of the big cats – especially leopard and cheetah – Okonjima should be high on your list.
+Activities work on a two-day cycle, so allow yourself at least two days here to maximise your chances of good photographs.
+Be aware, though, that most of the cats are collared.See more ideas for Photography holidays in Namibia

 Power supply: Mains Electricity